 Being in Rajasthan

 Along with the top festivals and fairs of Rajasthan, the state is also ideal for all the history lovers or aspiring thriller writers to go and create some unique ideas – remember the iconic Sonar Kella of Feluda?
 It was shot here and the story is also based on the real Sonar Kella aka Jaisalmer Fort.
 With the perfect blend of culture, music, food and vibrancy, Rajasthan not only holds on to the rich past but also creates a beautiful present which paves the way for a splendid future.
 From forts that gleam to roads that are winding to cities being various shades of a particular color, a trip to Rajasthan is incomplete without visiting the iconic landmarks of Bikaner, Mt.
 Abu and Jaisalmer.
 Book a hotel in Rajasthan right now to enjoy the festivities.

 Visiting the Magic That is Rajasthan

-The top festivals and fairs of Rajasthan, not only comprises of culturally rich celebrations but some upholds their beliefs and traditions along with their proud heritage.
+The top festivals and fairs of Rajasthan, not only comprised of culturally rich celebrations but some uphold their beliefs and traditions along with their proud heritage.
 And why shouldn’t you, after all being blessed to be born in the land of fairytales, every day becomes a celebration as you stroll through the Pink city of Jaipur or the Blue city of Jodhpur.
 Every street, every lane is dipped in history and architectural marvel.
 Thus the trip is incomplete without spending your time at these iconic tourist places to visit in Jaipur.
 The sense of homecoming mixed with tinges of longing makes Rajasthan familiar yet mysterious.
 You can travel the lengths and breadth of the place and still feel like you are yet to discover something.